Abdurraman Fangaj

-Abdurraman Fangaj (born 12 October 1997) is an Albanian professional footballer who plays for Albanian Superliga club KF Vllaznia Shkodër.
+Abdurraman Fangaj (born 12 October 1997) is an Albanian professional footballer who plays for Kategoria Superiore club Egnatia.
 He is primarily a right-back, but can also play as a centre-back.

 Club career

 Early career

 Fangaj started his youth career at the age of 14 with Vllaznia Shkodër.
 During the 2011–12 season he played with Vllaznia Shkodër under-16 side.
 Then he moved on loan to Tërbuni Pukë under-19 for the entire 2012–13 season.
-He returned to Vllaznia Shkodër in 2013 where he played for the under-19 side, before he became professional at age of 18 when he was called up to the first team by coach Armir Grimaj for the 2015–16 Albanian Cup match against Apolonia Fier on 28 October 2015.
+He returned to Vllaznia Shkodër in 2013 where he played for the under-19 side, before he became professional aged 18 when he was called up to the first team by coach Armir Grimaj for the 2015–16 Albanian Cup match against Apolonia Fier on 28 October 2015.
 He was unused substitute for the entire match.

 Tërbuni Pukë

 In January 2016 he was loaned out one more time to Tërbuni Pukë until the end of the 2015–16 season.
 He was an unused substitute in his first match for Tërbuni Pukë on 6 February 2016 against Bylis Ballsh before making his debut one week later against Skënderbeu Korçë playing the full 90-minutes match in a 1–3 loss.